Today’s recipe is for something I have sorely missed over the years: gluten free Dutch waffles!

 - Mix well with a spoon or spatula until your reach a smooth dough.
-With ‘normal’ dutch waffles, the dough is solid enough to work and knead with your hands, kind of like cookie dough, but the gluten free version needs more liquid so we skip this part.
+Note: with ‘normal’ dutch waffles, the dough is solid enough to work and knead with your hands, kind of like cookie dough, but the gluten free version needs more liquid so we skip this part.
 It should look like this instead, thick and sticky:

 - Cover the bowl with cling film and let the dough rest for 45 mins to an hour in a warm place (or overnight in the fridge).
-I usually turn the oven on to the lowest possible temperature and place the bowl on the opened door (so it’s not actually in the oven).
+On a warm sunny day, you can place the bowl on a window sill.
+On a cold day, you can place it near a radiator or what I usually do is turn the oven on to the lowest possible temperature and place the bowl on the opened door (so it’s not actually in the oven).
 Note: don’t skip this step, it’s necessary for the yeast to take action.

 - Separate the dough into 10 balls – about 1 tablespoon worth of dough for each.
-To do this, cover your hands in flour and gently roll the dough between your palms.
+To do this, cover your hands in flour and gently roll the dough between your palms or toss it in a bit of flour.
 Don’t apply pressure while you do this; you just want to shape the dough into balls and lightly coat them in flour while still keeping the dough light and airy.
 We don’t want to get rid of those air pockets the yeast created.

 - Warm up the waffle maker and grease the waffle plates with cooking spray, oil or butter.
 I recommend using a low calorie cooking spray because 1) it’s what works best in my experience and 2) these waffles are already caloric enough without needing to add even more calories on top! 😉

-- Place one ball on the waffle plate, add more cooking spray on top and gently close the waffle maker.
-Cook for 2 to 2.5 minutes.
+- Place one ball on the waffle plate and gently close the waffle maker.
+Start your timer and cook for 2 to 2.5 minutes.
 Note: be careful not to make them too thin; no thinner than half a cm.
 (See tips section above for more advice on this)